konveyor/kai/docs/scenarios/jdk_8_to_17_migration.md

 We will demonstrate how Kai can address the above problems and simplifies the whole migration process by,

-- Running an automated analysis to detect issues like removed APIs and outdated dependencies.
+- Running an automated analysis to detect issues like removed APIs and outdated dependencies using default rulesets.
 - Applying a custom rule to detect a security risk and obtaining refactored code adhering to security best practices.

 ## Prerequisites